She Was Always Watched. She Just Didn’t Know She Could Control What They Saw.

 In Her Words

 “I thought style was vanity.
-WALANII showed me it was strategy.
-There is a difference and it changes everything.”
+WALANII showed me it was a strategy.
+There is a difference, and it changes everything.”

 — Efua M., Public Figure & Advocate